RWS/ISHBootstrap/Topics/How to use the repository (Examples).md

 This section is the one that is expected to modified as much as possible.
 For this reason, all references here are for showcase purpose only.

-I've created a script `Invoke-ISHDeployScript.ps1` that picks up the `Scripts` defined in the json's `ISHDeployment`
+I've created a script `Invoke-ISHDeployScript.ps1` that wraps up functionality for the ISHDeploy module.

 ```json
 "ISHDeployment": [